 Phoenix is the most populous state capital (1.6 million).

 Pierre is the only U.S. capital without access to an expressway.

 The first planned American act of the Revolutionary War occurred in Narragansett Bay in Providence.

-Raleigh is the home of the first historically black university, Shaw University.
+Raleigh is the home of the first historically black university in the South, Shaw University.

 Richmond served as the capital of the Confederacy during the Civil War.

 State Capitals: S - Z